 In May 2010, we acquired a 50% interest in N.S.C.
-Agua, S.A. de C.V. (‘‘NSC’’), a development stage Mexican company.
-Since then we have purchased sufficient shares to raise our ownership interest in NSC to 99.9%.
-NSC was formed to pursue a project encompassing the construction, operation and ownership of a 100 million gallon per day seawater reverse osmosis desalination plant to be located in northern Baja California, Mexico and an accompanying pipeline to deliver water to the Mexican potable water infrastructure and the U.S. border (the ‘‘Project’’).
-We believe the Project can be successful due to what we believe is a growing need for a new potable water supply for the area of northern Baja California, Mexico.
+Agua, S.A. de C.V. (“NSC”), a development stage Mexican company.
+We have since purchased, through the conversion of a loan we made to NSC, sufficient shares to raise our ownership interest in NSC to 99.9%.
+NSC was formed to pursue a project (the “Project”) encompassing the construction, operation and minority ownership of a 100 million gallon per day seawater reverse osmosis desalination plant to be located in northern Baja California, Mexico and accompanying aqueducts to deliver water to the Mexican potable water system.
+We believe the Project can be successful due to the growing need for a new potable water supply for the area of northern Baja California, Mexico.

 Through a series of transactions completed in 2012-2014, NSC purchased 20.1 hectares for approximately $20.6 million on which the proposed Project’s plant would be constructed.